GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 # F/LOS Regularly.

-One of my goals as an educator is to help create new knowledge for my discipline.
 Through a new course I ran from January to May of 2018 -- Special Topics in Graphic Design: Open Source -- at the Maryland Institute College of Art (MICA), I (with the help of my class) explored new tools and ideologies for making design.
 To do this I decided to utilize Free/Libre Open Source software (F/LOS(s)) as a critical tool for engaging in new methods of making and thinking.

 The course was setup as a skeleton to be built upon by the students.
 Each student was asked to use F/LOS tools in the making of their design projects all semester, and to experiment with how the ideas and technologies served their needs not only in our class, but for all their projects.